sunilthetab/slackbot/Milestone-5/Report.md

 Accordingly we have assigned the priorities to each timeslot.
 So Azra bot will return the most recent time-slot for which all the team members are available and the slot has highest priority.
 It also takes care that the meeting-hours perfectly fit in schedule and meetings conclude before end of working hours.

-This optimal scheduling ensures that
+This optimal scheduling ensures that:

-	Meeting attendees are available at that time slot
+- Meeting attendees are available at that time slot

-	Attendees will be pro-active and this will ensure effectiveness of meetings.
+- Attendees will be pro-active and this will ensure effectiveness of meetings.

 In agile methodology, stand-up meetings, weekly/monthly meetings play very important for success of the project.
 It has been analyzed that ‘Ineffective meetings’ is one the top four reasons for failure of agile methodology in projects.
 So with this Azra bot and thereby scheduling meetings at optimal time slot, we can overcome this challenge.